|This article is a work in progress.

 - On July 2011, the original LeapPad Explorer was released.
 It has 64 MB of RAM, a Pollux VF3520F clocked at 393 MHz, and 2GB of internal storage.

-- On August 2012, the LeapPad 2 was released, which features faster clock speeds (550 MHz), probably the same CPU, twice the internal storage (4GB), and a selfie camera (the photos app(let) was updated to reflect the addition of a new camera).
+- On August 2012, the LeapPad 2 was released, which features faster clock speeds (550 MHz), A new CPU, twice the internal storage (4GB), and a selfie camera (the photos app(let) was updated to reflect the addition of a new camera).
 Also, remixed main menu music.
 There is also a new background that wasnt in the original LeapPad which takes place in the beach with a palmtree.

 Document software revisions and updates, there are probably a lot of them.

 According to some internal files, the internal name for the LeapPad Explorer appears to be "Madrid".
 However, some other internal files refer to the LeapPad as simply "LPad".